 The following diagram shows an example of a typical backfill hybrid architecture.

 The example has two major components.
 First, scheduled jobs running on the on-premises cluster push data to Cloud Storage through an internet gateway.
-Second, backfill jobs run on ephemeral Cloud Dataproc clusters.
-In addition to backfilling, you can use ephemeral clusters in GCP for experimentation and creating proofs of concept for future work.
+Second, backfill jobs run on ephemeral Dataproc clusters.
+In addition to backfilling, you can use ephemeral clusters in Google Cloud for experimentation and creating proofs of concept for future work.

 Planning with the completed migration in mind

-So far, this guide has assumed that your goal is to move your entire Hadoop system from on-premises to GCP.
-A Hadoop system running entirely on GCP is easier to manage than one that operates both in the cloud and on-premises.
+So far, this guide has assumed that your goal is to move your entire Hadoop system from on-premises to Google Cloud.
+A Hadoop system running entirely on Google Cloud is easier to manage than one that operates both in the cloud and on-premises.
 However, a hybrid approach is often necessary to meet your business or technological needs.

 Designing a hybrid solution